-The New Hampshire Writers’ Project and the Nashua Community College Honors Program host a week-long July conference for teens interested in developing their writing chops.
+The New Hampshire Writers’ Project and the Nashua Community College Honors Program hosted a weeklong July conference for teens interested in developing their writing chops.

-The New Hampshire Teen Summer Writers’ Workshop focuses on fiction, nonfiction, drama, and poetry.
-Participants learn to give and receive peer feedback and partake in seminars in fiction, poetry, drama, and nonfiction narrative presented by local writers and writing teachers.
+The New Hampshire Teen Summer Writers’ Workshop focused on fiction, nonfiction, drama, and poetry.
+Participants learned to give and receive peer feedback and partake in seminars in fiction, poetry, drama, and nonfiction narrative presented by local writers and writing teachers.

 “We have a dream-team faculty,” said R.W.W.
 Greene, conference organizer and chair of the NHWP’s board of trustees.
 “If it were a superhero team, I think it would be right up there with the Avengers and X-Men.”

 Stay tuned for details on future occurrences of this program.